 the liquid velocities into the local restriction through inlets A

-Fluid dynamic compressibility and thermal inertia are negligible.
+The dynamic compressibility and thermal capacity of the liquid are negligible.

 Enter the smallest cross-sectional area for the local restriction.